jfahmy/Prose-and-Babel-API/README.md

 This respository holds the server code and resources needed to return Haikus, Markov Chain generated sentences, and Fibonacci poems, when they are requested from a GRPC client.
 My GRPC client repository [lives here](https://github.com/jfahmy/BabelBots).
 However, after downloading the ProseAndBabel_pb2.py and ProseAndBabel_pb2_grpc.py files, this server can be used with any client.
 When working with a GRPC API, these two files serve to define the rpc method calls that are available between the server and client.

-## Example sample calls as they exist in this repository:
+## Sample calls to the server in this repository:

 ### Requesting a Haiku: